vmcbaptista/SqlBulkTools/README.md

     trans.Complete();
 }

-/* With the above example, the value of the Id property (identity column) on each record in 'books' will be updated to reflect the value in database. */
+/* With the above example, the value of the Id property in 'books' collection will be updated to reflect the value added in database. */

 /*
 Notes: